simplex-chat/simplexmq/rfcs/2021-09-01-smp-message-storage.md

 Pros: the simplest solution that avoids substantial re-engineering of the server.

+Cons:
-Cons: not a long term solution, as memory growth still has limits.
+- not a long term solution, as memory growth still has limits.
+- may be ineffective, as it introduces additional copying of bytes.

 ### Solution 2: move message storage to hard drive